 Granted January 12, 2010

 Events can be searched by identifying a query that includes a time interval and a search component, determining a time increment associated with the time interval, and partitioning the time interval into partitions based on the time increment.

-For each partition, a relevance of each event in a collection of events that occur at a time in the partition is determined based on the query.
+For each partition, the relevance of each event in a collection of events that occur at a time in the partition is determined based on the query.
 A pre-determined number of the relevant events are displayed.

-The description shown for an event could include more than just a listing of the event, and could have a detailed description, including non-textual information such as images, video, audio and other multimedia.
+The description shown for an event could include more than just a listing of the event and could have a detailed description, including non-textual information such as images, video, audio, and other multimedia.

 When you list a location, such as “The Alamo,” the event search engine could be configured to “hierarchically recognize places,” so that it might be able to broaden your “The Alamo” search to include other places in San Antonio, Texas.